-For the year ended December 31, 2018, the Company did not remit certain participant contributions to the Plan on a timely basis as defined by the Department of Labor's Rules and Regulations for Reporting and Delinquent Participant Contributions Disclosure under ERISA.
-Untimely remittances identified on the Schedule of Delinquent Participant Contributions, which totaled \$1,355,679, will be corrected outside the Department of Labor Voluntary Fiduciary Correction Program in 2019.
-Additionally, the Company will compensate participants for lost earnings resulting from the delay in these participant contributions.
+For the years ended December 31, 2019 and 2018, the Company did not remit certain participant contributions to the Plan on a timely basis as defined by the Department of Labor's Rules and Regulations for Reporting and Delinquent Participant Contributions Disclosure under ERISA.
+Untimely remittances identified on the Schedule of Delinquent Participant Contributions, which totaled \$1,363,168 and \$1,355,679 in 2019 and 2018, respectively, are anticipated to be corrected outside the Department of Labor Voluntary Fiduciary Correction Program in 2020.
+Additionally, the Company is required to compensate participants for lost earnings resulting from the delay in these participant contributions.